thamain1/IntelliOptics-Edge/deploy/README.md

 ### Pods with `ImagePullBackOff` Status

 Check the `refresh_creds` cron job to see if it's running.
-If it's not, you may need to re-run [refresh-ecr-login.sh](/deploy/bin/refresh-ecr-login.sh) to update the credentials used by docker/k3s to pull images from ECR.
-If the script is running but failing, this indicates that the stored AWS credentials (in secret `aws-credentials`) are invalid or not authorized to pull algorithm images from ECR.
+If it's not, you may need to re-run [refresh-ecr-login.sh](/deploy/bin/refresh-ecr-login.sh) to update the credentials used by docker/k3s to pull images from ACR.
+If the script is running but failing, this indicates that the stored Azure credentials (in secrets `azure-service-principal` and `azure-storage-credentials`) are invalid or not authorized to pull algorithm images from ACR.

 ```
 kubectl logs -n <YOUR-NAMESPACE> -l app=refresh_creds